ernestodiaztech/nestodiaz.com-docs/docs/infra_mgmt_cluster/3-0-vmm-config.md

 sidebar_position: 3
 ---

-# 3. Virtual Machine Manager Configuration
+# 3. Virtual Machine Manager Deployment

 The following instructions are for configuring the Virtual Machine Managers.